taylantorunn/dsaYeni/README.md

 - yfinance

 ---
 ## AI Usage Statement

-AI tools such as ChatGPT were used for:
+AI tools (ChatGPT) were used during this project for:

-- Debugging code
+- Debugging Python code (e.g., fixing pandas merge errors)
-- Structuring notebooks
+- Structuring notebooks and project workflow
+- Generating boilerplate code for data analysis and modeling
-- Writing documentation
+- Writing documentation (README and proposal)

-Example prompts:
+Example prompts used:

-- Fix pandas merge error
+- "Fix pandas merge error with SP500 dataset"
+- "Write t-test code to compare two groups in pandas"
+- "Create machine learning model training code with sklearn"
-- Write README for sentiment analysis project
+- "Write a structured README for a data science project"

-All outputs were reviewed and verified before use.
+All outputs were reviewed, tested, and modified before use.

----

 ## Requirements